-Earth is old, 4.6 billion years old to be exact.
-But there isn’t much hanging around the planet from those early days.
+Earth is more than four and a half billion years old.
+But there are very few things around from the Earth’s early days.
 That’s because our planet is a great recycler.
 Most of the rocks that were formed when Earth was young have been mashed, melted, or eroded into sand as plate tectonic forces move them around.
-So remnants of Earth’s early crust are extremely rare.
+So pieces of rock from the Earth’s early crust are not easy to find.

-But recently, geologists found rocks from Canada that formed 4.28 billion years ago.
-That’s 250 million years older than any other known rocks.
-They used a new instrument called a thermal ionization mass spectrometer to learn about the rocks’ age and geochemistry.
-By measuring the small amounts of two rare earth elements in the rocks, the geologists could measure the age of the rocks.
+But recently, scientists found rocks from Canada that are 250 million years older than any other known rocks.
+The scientists studied the chemistry of the rocks to find out how old they are.
 Some of the rock samples were as young as 3.8 billion years old.
 Others were as much as 4.28 billion years old.
 These oldest rocks may have formed from ancient volcanoes.

 Last modified September 26, 2008 by Lisa Gardiner.

 Many forces change the surface of the Earth over time.
 The largest force that changes our planet's surface is movement of Earth's outer layer in a process called plate tectonics.
 As shown in this picture,...more